.

 5. Two Fists in the Wind

 “Riding a motorcycle is the most fun you can have with your clothes on!”
-I’ve long since forgotten who had first imparted such wisdom to me, but I was about to put this statement to the test.
-You see, I was impatiently waiting at the last traffic light on the Kalanianaole Highway before biker bliss.… Continue reading 5.
+I’ve long since forgotten who had first imparted that pearl of wisdom to me, but I was about to put this statement to the test.
+You see, I was impatiently waiting at the last traffic light on the Kalanianaole Highway before… Continue reading 5.
 Two Fists in the Wind